NATIONAL POPCORN DAY

 This time-honored snack can be sweet or savory, caramelized, buttered or plain, molded into a candied ball, or tossed with nuts and chocolate.
 However it is enjoyed, enjoy it on National Popcorn Day, January 19th.

 The word “corn” in Old English meant “grain” or, more specifically, the most prominent grain grown in a region.
-As maize was the most common grain in early America, the word “corn” was aptly applied.
+When Native Americans introduce their most common grain, maize, to early Europeans, they aptly applied the word “corn.”

 Popcorn started becoming popular in the United States in the middle 1800s.
 It wasn’t until Charles Cretors, a candy-store owner, developed a machine for popping corn with steam that the tasty treat became more abundantly poppable.
 By 1900 he had horse-drawn popcorn wagons going through the streets of Chicago.

 At about the same time, Louise Ruckheim added peanuts and molasses to popcorn to bring Cracker Jack to the world.
 Then in 1908, the national anthem of baseball was born.
 Jack Norworth and Albert Von Tilzer wrote Take Me out to the Ballgame.
 From that point onward, popcorn, specifically Cracker Jack, became forever married to the game.

 Another romance connected to popcorn may have had a slow start but eventually took off.
 Today, who can imagine going to the movies without getting a box of buttered popcorn?
 While popcorn was an economical choice for snack food, the expense of installing a machine and adequately venting the building didn’t seem worth the effort.
 If it weren’t for Glen W. Dickson, we would be purchasing our popcorn from a vendor on the street before taking in the show.
 Dickson put in the effort and expense of placing machines inside his theaters.
 After realizing how quickly he recouped his costs, other theater owners followed suit.